david1995/IndiePortable/README.md

 Although the library currentlyprovides only the `BinaryFormatter` class for (de-)serialization, you can implement your own formatter that uses the (de-)serialization infrastructure included in the library.

-*But wouldn't it be nice to support static types as well as circular graphs in JSON?* Yes, it is.
+**But wouldn't it be nice to support static types as well as circular graphs in JSON?** Yes, I agree.
 I plan to create a format based on JSON as description language and the *IndiePortable `BinaryFormatter`*'s output language as structure.
 It will be able to stores type information as attributes, e.g. type or field names and thus allow basic type checking during deserialization.

 ## IndiePortable Collections